juntossomosmais/django-outbox-pattern/README.md

 ##### Subscribe command

 Consumers created through the library implement the idempotency pattern using the header attribute `message-id`.
 The library configures it as unique in the database.
 This ensures a given message is only processed once, no matter what.
-To correctly implement this, you must open a transaction with the database to persist the data from your logic and also execute the `save()` method of the `Payload` object.

-Once the code is executed correctly, the library will guarantee that the message will be removed from the broker.
+To correctly implement this, you must open a transaction with the database to persist the data from your logic and execute the `save` method of the `payload` object.
+Once the code is performed correctly, the library guarantees the message is removed from the broker.

 If you need to discard the message due to a product rule, simply use the `nack()` method of the Payload object.
 This call will remove the message from the broker.